Pattern PO’s

 10. Bad Quality Photos That Don’t Show the Garment Clearly

-One moody photo of someone standing in a shadowy forest is not enough.
+One moody photo of your cousin draped in the shawl, skulking in a shadowy forest is probably not enough.
 We need to see the garment.
 Front, back, sides, fit, neckline, drape; everything.
 Blurry or overly stylized photos make it hard to know what we're knitting.
 We want to imagine ourselves in it, not wonder what it is.
+Also, if you have made samples of various sizes, why not show the garment on multiple body types?

 Final Thoughts

-Writing a pattern is hard, but you can easily spare your knitters from spending extra hours on a sweater because they are trying to decipher the pattern.
-A clear, consistent pattern helps everyone, from first-time knitters to the pros, feel confident, informed, and inspired to keep creating.
+Writing a pattern can be hard, but you can spare your knitters from spending extra hours on a sweater because they are trying to decipher a mysterious code only the designer understands.
+A clear, consistent pattern helps everyone, from first-time knitters to the pros, feel confident, informed, and more likely to trust you - which all leads to loyal customers!

 clear knitting pattern tips for designers